WDI-SEA/booktown/readme.md

 # Booktown, USA

 For each question below, find the approriate SQL query to obtain the information requested.
-Create a `solutions.sql` file that contains all of your answers.
+Put all your answers in the `solutions.txt` file.
 ## Getting Started

 To get started we'll need to import the booktown.sql file.